ImperialCollegeLondon/safedata_validator/docs/data_managers/install/configuration.md

 **The `project_database` element**

-: The project database element is an optional configuration option, that allows datasets to be grouped into projects.
+: The project database element is an optional configuration setting that allows datasets to be grouped into projects.
 If you want to use projects then you will need to create a CSV file containing at least `project_id` and `title` fields, although you can add other fields if you want.

-    The project database can be updated to add new projects and change titles and other details but the project ID values themselves must be persistent
+    The project database can be updated to add new projects and change titles and other details but you must not change or delete existing Project IDs once they have been created - a given project ID must always refer to the same project.

     !!!
 Warning
         Each deployment of the `safedata` system will have to make a **binding choice**